kdeldycke/awesome-billing/README.md

 - [{Digital,Cloud,Electronic,Online} Services VAT Rate Database](https://github.com/kdeldycke/vat-rates) - Centralize applicable VAT rates on foreign online services, for each country of residence (including territorial exceptions).
 - [Global VAT & GST on digital services](https://www.avalara.com/vatlive/en/global-vat-gst-on-e-services.html) – List of countries requiring application of taxes on foreign provided online services.
 - [What does the "Reverse Charge" refer to?](https://news.ycombinator.com/item?id=8767388) - Answer: a provision in which a business transfer the responsibility of VAT handling to the customer.
-- `British supermarkets (...) charge you a fee for their backend card processing, but they subtract that fee from your checkout price.` ([source](https://news.ycombinator.com/item?id=22047028)) -  Which allows them to [claim the VAT on processing fees as input tax](https://www.gov.uk/guidance/vat-guide-notice-700#section4).
+- “British supermarkets (…) charge you a fee for their backend card processing, but they subtract that fee from your checkout price.” ([source](https://news.ycombinator.com/item?id=22047028)) -  Which allows them to [claim the VAT on processing fees as input tax](https://www.gov.uk/guidance/vat-guide-notice-700#section4).

 ## Invoice